thiagoschnell/webappapi/README.md

     local.properties

-    click on the left edge ico as in the image below to open the settings dialog to change the directory in the sdk.dir line
+    click on the left edge ico as in the image below to open the settings dialog to change the directory at the sdk.dir line

 ![sdk2](https://github.com/thiagoschnell/webappapi/assets/78884351/58b3bff0-5f51-4ae3-81be-6792863ec737)